Neon22/Crochet-Charts-Stitch-Sets/Updating Crochet Charts v1.2/Readme.md

     11. Click on 'Add To List' to set/swap these stitches for the ones in Default.
         - You will be prompted to replace any existing stitches just like with the Tunisians above.
     15. Select 'Stitch source' = Default
-    16. You can now see the directions stitches with all of the others.
+    16. You can now see the directions stitches along with with all of the others.
         - by clicking on the category column header you can sort stitches to the top or bottom (click twice).
+    17. Close the Stitch Library and select stitches as normal.